L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.25.0

 - Added multi panel support.
+Open multiple panels by click on the new icon in the favorites view.
 - Added multi compare support.
-Press `Alt + Click` on the button or `Alt + Cmd + C` on macOS or `Alt + Ctrl + C` on Windows/Linux.
+Press `Alt + Click` on the button or `Alt + Cmd + C` on macOS or `Alt + Ctrl + C` on Windows/Linux to start a comparison in all panels immediately.
 - Added multi copy support.
-Please read description for `Copy files to the left/right folder` with `Alt + Click` to see how it works.
+Please read description at `Copy files to the left/right folder` for `Alt + Click` to see how it works.
-- Added button to the top right to toggle ignore end of line.
+- Added button to the top right at the panel to toggle `l13Diff.ignoreEndOfLine`.
-- Added button to the top right to toggle ignore trim whitespace.
+- Added button to the top right at the panel to toggle `l13Diff.ignoreTrimWhitespace`.
+If value is `default` the property `diffEditor.ignoreTrimWhitespace` will be changed, otherwise the value will be `on` or `off`.
-- Added see content of symbolic links in a readonly editor or diff editor.
+- Added to see the content of symbolic links in a readonly editor or diff editor.

 ## Features